madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 categories: jekyll update
 ---

 I like to solve [project euler](https://projecteuler.net/) problems using python.
 Over time, I've bult up a small library of helper routines that are useful for many different problems.
-Since these routines get used so often, it pays to make them as efficient as possible, which brought me to trying my hand at writing them as a C extension module.
+Since these routines get used so often, it pays to make them as efficient as possible.

-A C extension module is a python module, only written in C.  The main python runtime, the program that interpretes and runs python programs, is written is C (it's often refered to as `cpython`).
-It is possible to write a python module as a collection of C functions that is interacts directly with the python runtime, which are then callable from a running python interpreter.
+A C extension module is a python module, only written in C.  This is possible because the main python runtime, the program that interpretes and runs python programs, is written is C (a fact embedded into the programs name, `cpython`).
+It is therefore possible to write a python module as a collection of C functions that is interacts directly with the python runtime.
 For tasks requiring heavy computation, this can result in considerable speedups to many algorithms (computationally heavy parts of numpy and scipy, for example, are written as C extension modules).

 In this post I will be using python 3; I believe there are a few minor details that are different if you are writing extension modules for python 2.